dietercastel/SAE/README.md

 ```

 ###res.sae.sendNewSession(req, res, sessionData, sendData)
 Creates a new client-session with the given sessionData and sends the given sendData.
-The encrypted cookie used to do this serves as authentication cookie.
+This function should be used when a user succesfully authenticates for the first time.
+The encrypted cookie used to do this serves as authentication cookie for subsequent requests.
 This call ends the processing of a request like res.send(sendData) would do.
 ####Arguments:
 - req : The express request object.
 - res : The express response object.